 PRAY FOR GOD’S WORK ON EARTH

-Once the Fathers has been properly addressed and approached through the name of His son, one must then request that His kingdom come to earth and His will be done as it is being done in heaven.
+Once the Fathers has been properly addressed and approached through the name of His son, one must then request that His Kingdom come to earth and His will be done as it is being done in heaven.
 This request is like a crossword puzzle.
 It can only be solved within the framework of the puzzle.
-In a similar way, prayer can only be answered effectively within the realm of God’s kingdom, which represents his work on earth.
-Only the kingdom provides the conditions in which prayer can thrive and prosper.
-It does not mean that the Lord cannot be heard by those outside this kingdom; but those that live within His will have a much better chance to receive both answers and support from the other members of the kingdom.
-The environment of the kingdom is much more conducive to those in need than the world.
-The kingdom of Jesus represents a world where people have come from all walks of life, good and bad to find refuge in the arms of Christ their savior and comforter.
-Here they have been forgiven, reconciled and accepted into the family of God.
-And it is in the kingdom that they find sympathy and assistance.
-Jesus, the founder of the kingdom, promised that no one shall be turned away that turns to him and abides within his domain (Jn.
-6:37).
+In a similar way, prayer can only be answered effectively within the realm of God’s Kingdom, which represents his work on earth.
+Only God’s Kingdom provides the conditions in which prayer can thrive and prosper.
+It does not mean that the Lord cannot be heard by those outside His Kingdom, but those that live within His Will have a much better chance to receive both answers and support from the other members of the Kingdom.
+The environment of the Kingdom is much more conducive to those in need than the world.
+The Kingdom of Jesus represents a world where people have come from all walks of life, good, and bad to find refuge in the Arms of Christ their savior and comforter.
+Here they have been forgiven, reconciled, and they have been accepted into the family of God.
+And it is in the Kingdom of God that they find sympathy and assistance.
+Jesus, the Founder of the Kingdom, promised that no one shall be turned away that turns to Him and abides within His domain (John 6:37).

-The kingdom of God will continue to suffer violence here on earth until the Law and the Prophets are restored as Jesus had begun doing it (Mt.
-5:17-20).
+The Kingdom of God will continue to suffer violence here on earth until the Law and the Prophets are restored as Jesus had begun doing it (Matthew 5:17-20).
 The Law and the Prophets are God’s framework for his kingdom on earth.
 John the Baptist was the last prophet that tried to open the way for man to go back to God or for God’s Son to enter the world.
-Only violent men had aborted the Law and the Prophets before and would do so again within Christ’s kingdom (Mk.
-7:9-13; Mt.
-11:12-13).
+Only violent men had aborted the Law and the Prophets before and would do so again within Christ’s kingdom (Mark 7:9-13; Matthew 11:12-13).
 Grace and love are God’s open doors into the kingdom and once we are inside, we no longer desire to break or disobey the Law or the Prophets, but we begin to lead a life of grace and love ourselves.
-We no longer let sin dominate our mortal bodies (Ro.
-6:11-14).
-The love for one another will leave no doubt that we are Jesus’ disciples (Jn.
-13:34-35).
+We no longer let sin dominate our mortal bodies (Romans 6:11-14).
+The love for one another will leave no doubt that we are Jesus’ disciples (John 13:34-35).
 The people outside the kingdom will trust our witness in Christ and will become one with us.
-We shall be the ones that will answer Jesus’ prayer (Jn.
-17:20-23).
-Our deeds alone will illuminate our relationship with Christ’s and turn unbelievers in praises to God (Mt.
-5:16).
+We shall be the ones that will answer Jesus’ Prayer (John 17:20-23).
+Our deeds alone will illuminate our relationship with Christ’s and turn unbelievers in praises to God (Matthew 5:16).

-The oneness Jesus spoke of is the biggest mystery within the kingdom of God.
-How can we be one when we do not look alike, act alike, feel alike, believe alike or even think alike?
+The oneness Jesus spoke of is the biggest mystery within the Kingdom of God.
+How can we be one when we do not look alike, act alike, feel alike, believe alike, and even think alike?
 We are all different, grow and mature differently and even travel on different roads.
-Jesus told Peter to take care of sheep and lambs (Jn.
-21:15-17).
-Paul had to contend with infants, carnal minded and spiritually elevated believers (I Cor.
-3:1-3).
-One Hebrew congregation barely sustained it self by living on milk instead on solid food (Heb.
-5:12).
-The Apostle John had a congregation of children, young men and fathers (I Jn.
-2:1214).
+Jesus told Peter to take care of sheep and lambs (John 21:15-17).
+Paul had to contend with infants, carnal minded and spiritually elevated believers (I Corinthians 3:1-3).
+One Hebrew congregation barely sustained it self by living on milk instead on solid food (Hebrews 5:12).
+The Apostle John had a congregation of children, young men and fathers (I John 2:12-14).
 All of these people, including us, were and are in transition between the world and God’s kingdom.
 The most of us may live on the fringe rather than in the kingdom.
-God’s kingdom settled in the hearts that were ready and willing to follow Christ’s direction (Lk.
-17:21).
-Jesus promised that those, who will love like He did and do what He taught them to do then, Father, Son and Holy Spirit would take up residence in the human spirit (Jn.
-14:23-27).
+God’s Kingdom settled in the hearts that were ready and willing to follow Christ’s direction (Luke 17:21).
+Jesus promised that those, who will love like He did and do what He taught them to do then, Father, Son and Holy Spirit would take up residence in the human spirit (John 14:23-27).
 This prayer is necessary to arm oneself against the odds in this world.